East Treasure Speciality Prawn Noodles

 • Kallang

-The Singapore outpost of Bangalore institution Mavalli Tiffin Room (MTR) serves arguably the best thosai on the island.
-For starters, it's the Karnataka-style thosai ($5 for plain) of fermented rice and black lentils griddle is cooked to perfection.
-It’s a 60-year-old recipe that needs no modification.
-Hearty, moreish and sinfully ghee-laced, its served with sambhar and chutney.
-Don't be afraid to ask for more ghee, the restaurant is happy to serve you more.
+The Singapore outpost of Bangalore institution Mavalli Tiffin Room (MTR) serves arguably some of the best thosai on the island.
+For starters, it's the Karnataka-style thosai ($6 for plain) of fermented rice and black lentils griddle is cooked to perfection.
+For the uninitiated, Karnataka is a southern state in India.
+The thosai at MTR are made from a 60-year-old recipe that requires no modification.
+Hearty, moreish, and sinfully ghee-laced, every piping hot sheet is served with sambhar and chutney.
+There's also the masala thosai ($7) for an added kick of spice.

 • Singaporean